On the hunt for great day trips from Cologne, Germany? We show you the best destinations in the area and end with ideas on where to stay in Cologne.

-The city is smaller by population and is recognized as Germany’s fashion capital and after a stroll down Konigsallee, you will have no question as to why.
-Dusseldorf is aesthetically beautiful and has a lot of hidden corners, quirky cafes, and one of the best Japanese food scenes in Europe.
+The city is smaller by population and is recognized as Germany’s fashion capital, and after a stroll down Konigsallee, you will have no question as to why.
+Dusseldorf is aesthetically beautiful and has many hidden corners, quirky cafes, and one of the best Japanese food scenes in Europe.

 The Rheinturm, or Dusseldorf’s TV Tower, is one of the few in Germany that you can take a ride to the top of and get a bird’s eye view over the city.

 There are many things to do in Dusseldorf for art lovers – from the vibrant street art scene of Kiefernstraße to the K2 Museums.
 The city was made to inspire and ignite creativity.

 There are several markets throughout the city, and you can’t leave Dusseldorf without enjoying one of them.
 You can find a market daily at Carlsplatz or ones throughout the weekends by the Rhein River.

 Dusseldorf is a fantastic city and one that you really should take a day trip from Cologne to check out.

 One of my favorite castles in all of Germany is only an 80-minute drive from Cologne.

 Eltz Castle is a fairytale castle tucked away in the deep forest set high on a hill.
 It is like no other castle in Germany.

 You can choose to hike through the forest or take the bus from the parking lot.
 I think there is something magical about hiking through the forest and then coming out to this amazing sight.